Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 The Emotional Authenticity Method™: Rebuilding Self-Esteem From the Root

-The 5-step Emotional Authenticity Method™ is how you interrupt the blueprint in real time and begin reclaiming your inherent worth:
+The 6-step Emotional Authenticity Method™ is how you interrupt the blueprint in real time and begin reclaiming your inherent worth:

-Emotional Authenticity Method — the 5-step somatic process for rebuilding self-esteem by rewiring the childhood emotional blueprint
+Emotional Authenticity Method — the 6-step somatic process for rebuilding self-esteem by rewiring the childhood emotional blueprint

 Step 1: Somatic Down-Regulation.
 When shame floods your body — when you feel “not enough” — pause.
-Focus on what you can hear around you for 15-30 seconds.
-This calms your survival response and brings your prefrontal cortex back online.
+Focus on what you can hear around you for 15–30 seconds.
+This puts you into metacognition, shuts down the overwhelming thoughts and feelings, and brings your prefrontal cortex back online before the trauma can hijack your response.

 Step 3: Where in my body do I feel it?
 Chest?
 Throat?
 Gut?
 Behind the eyes?
+All emotional trauma gets stored in the body — that’s the emotional chemical reaction that was placed into you.
 Your body holds the map to the wound.

 Step 4: What is my earliest memory of having this exact feeling?
 The shame you feel when criticized?
 You’ve felt it before.
 Usually before age 7.
+That’s the first moment you had to drop your Authentic Self.
 That’s your blueprint talking.

 That’s you in the middle of a shame spiral, pausing instead of performing.
 That’s you feeling the unworthiness — really feeling it — and realizing it’s a child’s belief, not an adult’s truth.
+That’s you sitting in the feeling of your Authentic Self and discovering that your worth was never gone — it was just buried.
 That’s the moment your nervous system starts to learn: my value isn’t determined by anyone else.

 Facing Codependence: What It Is, Where It Comes from, How It Sabotages Our Lives by Pia Mellody is the foundational book on how childhood emotional abandonment destroys self-esteem.
 If you recognized yourself in the 7 signs above, this book will give you the language to understand why your worth has always felt conditional.